Stubbs the Zombie in Rebel Without a Pulse: Plot

 Stubbs goes to the dam where he relieves his bladder by urinating in the town's water supply, contaminating it.
 He then causes the dam to explode by having the other Zombies use themselves as electrical conduits.
 The flash flood of contaminated water worsens the zombie outbreak and brings Stubbs back into the city limits, where the U.S. Army has arrived to dispatch the zombies.
 Stubbs eventually reaches Herman Wye’s laboratory, where Wye himself reveals he unwittingly created Stubbs via an experimental growth serum that he used for accelerating the growth of grass in Punchbowl.
 He also declares his intent to use Stubbs as a specimen for his research.
-However, after a difficult battle, Stubbs manages to defeat Wye.
+After a difficult battle, Stubbs manages to defeat Wye.

-Upon arriving at City Hall to confront Andrew, Maggie (Andrew's very attractive mother), realizes the Zombie looks familiar and stops Andrew from shooting him, proclaiming her love for Stubbs.
-She explains that 26 years ago, during The Great Depression, she was a young country girl living at her family's farm.
-Stubbs, still a living man at the time, arrived at their house in an attempt to do business.
-Finding him extremely charismatic, Maggie took Stubbs back to her room where the two had sex.
-Unfortunately, Maggie's father, Otis, returned home and caught the two together.
-Unbeknownst to Maggie, he had killed Stubbs and dumped his body in the wilderness (in the same spot where Punchbowl would later be built).
-Maggie also reveals that she became pregnant with Andrew from the experience, making Stubbs his biological father.
-This is revealed to be the cause of Stubbs' inordinate infatuation with Maggie shown throughout the game.
+Upon arriving at City Hall to confront Andrew, Maggie recognizes the zombie and stops Andrew from shooting him, proclaiming her love for Stubbs.
+She explains that in 1933, during The Great Depression, she was a young country girl living at her family's farm.
+Stubbs, a down-on-his-luck salesman trying to eke out a living, had an unbroken streak of bad luck dating back to his birth (he couldn't sell ice cream in the Sahara and could not sell life insurance during the darkest days of the depression).
+One hot summer night, Stubbs arrived at Maggie's house in an attempt to do business.
+Finding him charming, Maggie took Stubbs back to her room where the two had sex.
+Maggie's father, Otis, came home and caught the two together.
+Unbeknownst to Maggie, Otis had killed Stubbs and buried him in an unmarked grave in the remote Pennsylvania countryside (in the same spot where Punchbowl would later be built).
+Maggie reveals that she became pregnant with Andrew from the experience, making Stubbs his biological father.
 The two share a romantic embrace, which is abruptly cut short by Stubbs eating her brain.
-Enraged by seeing his mother murdered and learning the truth of his conception, Andrew attacks Stubbs from behind a forcefield, partially destroying Punchbowl in the process.
-Stubbs survives the battle and attempts to kill Andrew, but is stopped by Maggie, who has become a Zombie herself.
-As Punchbowl is destroyed by a nuclear strike in an effort to contain the outbreak, Stubbs and Maggie sail off in a small rowboat and "live" happily ever after.
+Enraged by this and the truth of his conception, Andrew attacks Stubbs from behind a forcefield.
+Stubbs destroys the force field and looms toward Andrew, but Maggie, now a zombie, convinces him to spare their son.
+As Stubbs and Maggie sail off in a small rowboat and kiss, Andrews rushes outside and looks up to the sky just as Punchbowl is destroyed by a nuclear strike in an effort to contain the outbreak.
 During the credits, photos of things that happened during the events of the game are shown on the left.